mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 .. index:: external programs

 There are many open-source software packages available for doing specialized mathematics.
 One of the objectives of  SageMath developers is to create a single clean interface from which  these packages may all be accessed.
 For many computations in  advanced mathematics SageMath uses the functionality in one of these packages.
-A SageMath use user can also explicitly call a function from one of the packages.
+A SageMath user can also explicitly call a function from one of the packages.
 This chapter briefly describes how to do so.